Last Updated on September 25, 2023.

 - Require compliance with international law,

-- Contain sunset clauses that require a public debate about continuing the use of force and compel another vote to authorize force following the sunset.
+- Contain a 2-year sunset clause that requires a public debate about continuing the use of force and compel another vote to authorize force following the sunset – if the United States goes to war, no Congress can shrug off the responsibility of reviewing whether that mission is meeting its objectives and should continue.